stefansundin/go-lambda-invoke/README.md

-This program lets you easily invoke a Lambda function locally and send it an event.
+This program lets you easily invoke a Go Lambda function locally and send it an event.

 How to use:
 ```